 A late lunch on the slope of the Mount Vesuvius

 The restaurant Terrazza Due Golfi has outdoor rooftop seating with a great view over the bay.
 It offered delicious food at budget prices, from Antipasti, pizza, seafood pasta to dessert.

 To our surprise, a bottle of wine only cost around 10 Euros.
-A group of tourists next to us drank several bottles already and was still ordering a new bottle, Lacryma Christi D.O.C., a celebrated Neapolitan type of wine produced on the slopes of Mount Vesuvius.
+A group of tourists next to us drank several bottles already and still ordered a new bottle, Lacryma Christi D.O.C., a celebrated Neapolitan type of wine produced on the slope of Mount Vesuvius.

 The wine produced on the volcano slope

-Lacryma Christi D.O.C., literally “tears of Christ”, has been produced since Ancient Roman times.
+Lacryma Christi D.O.C., literally, tears of Christ, has been produced since Ancient Roman times.
 The vines are rooted in dark and porous lavic soil, which naturally retains humidity, releasing it as needed.
 Tow organized tours offer wine tasting: